liao961120/intra/main.md

 studies, we have to be careful not to treat the latent score as the theoretical construct itself and base our reasoning on it, particularly in a longitudinal setting.
-The difficulty we face in applying established measurements longitudinally also indicates how little we know about the constructs of interest.
+The difficulty we face in applying established measurements longitudinally also indicates how little we know about the construct of interest.
 The tools and procedures often applied for validating a new measurement provide no information about how the construct changes over time.
-Indeed, the longitudinal change of a construct is a *critical* source of validity evidence that is rarely examined seriously.
+Indeed, the longitudinal change of a construct is a *critical* source of validity evidence that is rarely examined with care.

 [^test-retest]: Repeated measures are sometimes collected for calculating
     test-retest reliability, but note that the focus is on the reliability of